Why Choose a Natural Deodorant?

 Natural deodorants avoid the harsh chemicals and use safer ingredients for the body to absorb and thus are less toxic to your body over time.
 However, not all natural deodorants are made the same.
 Though many claim to be chemical-free, some of the crystal stone deodorants contain alum, which means they are not completely aluminum-free.

-Wiseman Family Practice wants to take the guesswork out of finding safe and effective natural deodorants.
-Most larger chain drugstores and grocery stores sell conventional deodorants that we believe are not entirely healthy.
-It is best to avoid these popular, brand name deodorants.
-Healthy alternatives can be found at your local health food store such as Wholefoods, Natural Grocers, Wheatsville, People’s Pharmacy, and Trader Joe’s, for example.
+Great strides have been made, though, by the green beauty industry to provide safe and effective natural deodorants.
+Healthy alternatives can now be found at conventional grocery stores as well as local health food stores such as Wholefoods, Natural Grocers, Wheatsville, People’s Pharmacy, and Trader Joe’s.
 No matter what you choose the most important rules are to avoid antiperspirants in general and avoid all deodorants with the word aluminum or alum in their ingredients.
+Look for natural ingredients such as baking soda (neutralizes odor); arrowroot powder (absorbs moisture); lavender and vanilla (scent); soothing aloe for sensitive skin; and charcoal (purifying agent).

 Here are a few brands that we have personally tried and can vouch for.
-Remember, you might have to experiment with a few natural brands to find the one that works for you!
-Primal Pit Paste*, Lavanila Laboratories*, Weleda, Miessence roll-on, Burt’s Bees, and Tom’s of Maine.
+Remember, you may have to experiment with a few natural brands to find the one that works best for you!
+Mercola Organic Deodorant, Primal Pit Paste, Lavanila Laboratories, Weleda, Miessence roll-on, Burt’s Bees, and Schmidt’s Natural Deodorant.
+A couple of other brands to consider are Ursa Major Hoppin’ Fresh Deodorant and Soapwalla Deodorant Cream.
+You can also use the Environmental Working Group’s Skin Deep Cosmetic Database as a resource for selecting the healthiest and safest natural deodorants on the market, in addition to other personal care products.

 Check our Preventive 10 for a list of other safe skin products for you and your family!